ezequielcasillas1/Bible-Memory.Ai/request.md

-{ Delete the current broken fill-in-the-blank functionality and replace it with a new working API.

-API Purpose
+{Make a unit test for this: Prompt for Cursor AI Agent — Fix Fill-in-the-Blank + Word/Round Count

+Goal: Replace the broken Fill-in-the-Blank flow with a working API + UI that correctly advances blanks and ties into word/round counting.

+Replace & Integrate

+Remove the current Fill-in-the-Blank logic.

+Implement a new Fill-in-the-Blank API that:

-Create a Fill in the Blank API that uses prior information from syntax memoized verses (manually captured).
+Uses prior “syntax memoized verses” data (manually captured).

-Based on memorized results, generate SyntaxLabs study flows.

-Core Logic

-Study modes: start with Fill in the Blank only.

-Pull results from verse memorization:

-If the user failed a word, capture it.
+Generates blanks from missed words (or a fallback selection).

+Exposes events/state needed by the word count and round count displays.

+Word Count Logic (most important)

+Display word count as current / total.

-Those failed words become the blanks in Fill in the Blank practice.
+total = the number of blanks in the current set (e.g., 7).

-Progress should follow top-to-bottom, left-to-right order of the verse.

-Connect this API to the round/word count API so counts update correctly.
+On each correct word, increment current by 1 (e.g., 1/7 → 2/7 → … → 7/7).

+When the user reaches 7/7, the set is complete.
+Emit a wordSetComplete signal and only then trigger round progression.

+Round Count Logic

+Display round count as currentRound / totalRounds (e.g., 1/3).

+On wordSetComplete, advance the round: 1/3 → 2/3.

+Never advance the round early; never skip word count steps.

-Bug Fixes
+Progression Bug Fix (critical)

-Ensure blanks never get stuck (must always advance).
+After a correct entry, immediately advance to the next blank.

+Do not stay stuck on the same blank; no extra clicks or refocus needed.

+If the plan/randomization selects multiple target blanks, move to the next planned blank in order.

-If the same word appears multiple times, filling one blank should only complete that blank, not the others.
+If the same word appears multiple times, filling one only completes that specific blank, not all duplicates.

-UI & API Sync
+UI ←→ API Sync (must update in real time)

-Underline blanks: must appear when API marks a word as blank.
+Underline: show for all active blanks (driven by API state).

+Purple gradient: apply to the currently active blank while the user is typing.

-Green highlights: must apply immediately when the API confirms a correct word capture.
+Green highlight: apply immediately when the API confirms a correct capture.

-Purple gradient highlights: must show when the API signals an active blank being filled.

-All UI updates should be triggered by API state changes so the display always stays in sync with the data flow.
+All visual states must update synchronously from API state changes (no lag, flicker, or double-submit).

 Deliverable

-Replace old fill-in-the-blank code with this new API.

-Confirm working integration with:
+A working Fill-in-the-Blank module replacing the old one, with:

-Round/word count API

-SyntaxLabs study flow
+Correct word count (x/y) behavior and completion at y/y.

+Correct round count progression only after y/y.

+Guaranteed advance to next blank after a correct word.

-UI effects (underline, green highlight, purple gradient) updating correctly with API state. }
+UI effects (underline, purple active, green success) in sync with API state.}

 ---